Introduction

 A simple example is

-- If the user enters a string that does not contain only numbers (say, “No”), then the program will display “Something was off.” then “Did it worked?“.
+- If the user enters a string that does not contain only numbers (say, “No”), then the program will display “Something was off.” then “Did it work?“.

 -